jonathanbell/.dotfiles-osx/README.md

 3. Configure your machine for web development use + photography use.

 Close and re-open Bash after this script has run.

+1. Sign in to Chrome
+1. Using Chrome, install these Adobe Creative Cloud apps manually:
+    - Photoshop (+ Bridge)
+    - Lightroom

 ---